astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 2. Follow the on-screen prompts and create a TXT record through your DNS provider.

-3. Create a Kubernetes Secret named `astronomer-tls` that points to your certificates:
+3. Create a Kubernetes Secret named `astronomer-tls` that points to your certificate:
 ```sh
 $ sudo kubectl create secret tls astronomer-tls --key /etc/letsencrypt/live/astro.BASEDOMAIN.com/privkey.pem --cert /etc/letsencrypt/live/astro.BASEDOMAIN.com/fullchain.pem --namespace <your-namespace>
 ```

-> **Note:** If you'd like to use another TLS Certificate authority, replace the paths to the Let's Encrypt cert and key .pem files with the paths to your certification's files in the command above.
+> **Note:** If you'd like to use another TLS certificate authority, replace the paths to the Let's Encrypt cert and key .pem files with the paths to your certification's files in the command above.
 > ```bash
-> kubectl create secret tls astronomer-tls --key <path_to_key> --cert <path_to_cert> --namespace <my-namespace>
+> kubectl create secret tls astronomer-tls --key <your-private-key-filepath> --cert <your-certificate-filepath> --namespace <your-namespace>
 > ```

 ### Option 2: Request a TLS certificate from your security team

 If you're installing Astronomer for a large organization, you'll need to request a TLS certificate and private key from your enterprise security team.
 This certificate needs to be valid for your organization's `BASEDOMAIN`, as well as the subdomains listed at the beginning of Step 4.
-You should be given two `.pem` files: one for the encrypted certificate and one for the private key.
+You should be given two `.pem` files: one for your encrypted certificate and one for your private key.

 To confirm that your enterprise security team generated the correct certificate, run the following command using the openssl command line tool: